Bikeman868/OwinFramework.Pages/README.md

 ## Extensibility

-The `OwinFramework.Pages.Framework` assembly contains an Element builder that provides a plug-in architecture for the actual builders.
-This element builder supports a fluent syntax and a delaritive syntax for defining the Elements then uses the installed build engines to do the actual building.
+The `OwinFramework.Pages.Framework` assembly contains an fluent builder that provides a plug-in architecture for the actual builders.
+This element builder supports a fluent syntax and also a delaritive syntax for defining the Elements.
+It calls the installed build engines to do the actual building.

 The only things that the fluent builder in the `OwinFramework.Pages.Framework` assembly knows how to build are Packages and Modules.
 All other elements are